NorESMhub/noresmvaltool/esmvaltool/README.md

 Official ESMValTool recipe test results
 ---------------------------------------
 ESMValTool publish an official [list of tested recipes](https://esmvaltool.dkrz.de/shared/esmvaltool/stable_release/debug.html) in connection with each stable release.
-Currenlty NIRD only stores a relatively small subset of the datasets required for theses recipes.
+Currently NIRD only stores a relatively small subset of the datasets required for theses recipes.
 Please open a discussion if you want support for additional datasets for the Nird installation.

 ESMValTool 2.10.0 tested recipes